GSA/sinwebapp/docs/SETUP.md

 > bash init-app.sh local

-Note inside of the <i>init-app.sh</i>, it defines environment variables before launching the application.
-This is where the enivornment variables live for local deployments.
-If you need to edit a local environment variable, do so in this file.
+The environment file in <i>/env/local.env</i> defines the local environment configuration.
+It is loaded during the <i>init-app.sh</i> script if an argument of "local" is provided.

 ## Container Environment

 1. The <i>docker-compose.yml</i> builds the web application and connects it to a <i>postgres</i> database.
-It reads in the <i>local.env</i> file and sets the environment for the application.
-Open the <i>local.env</i> file in project's root directory and verify the following variable is set,
+It reads in the <i>container.env</i> file and sets the environment for the application.
+Open the <i>/env/container.env</i> file in project's root directory and verify the following variable is set,

 > ENVIRONMENT=container